|

 Multiple Parts and Components

-Designs with multiple parts or components (i.e. setting and shank) need to be exported as separate STL files.
-This is espeically true of multiple components that are to be cast in different alloys.
+need to be exported as separate STL files, especially for multiple components that are cast in

-Some designs can be printed and cast as one piece but quality and feasibility are not guaranteed.
+Some designs can be printed and cast as one piece, but quality and

 |